15 August 1975 Bangladeshi coup d'état: Sheikh Fazlul Haque Mani residence

 Sheikh Fazlul Haque Mani was the nephew of Sheikh Mujibur Rahman and viewed as a likely successor.
 He was killed in his home along with his wife, Begum Arzu Moni, who was believed to be pregnant at the time.
 His sons Sheikh Fazle Noor Taposh and Sheikh Fazle Shams Parash survived.
 His home on Road 13/1 in Dhanmondi was surrounded by 20-25 army personnel on 15 August 1975.

 Abdur Rab Serniabat residence

-Abdur Rab Serniabat, a former minister of water and brother-in-law of Sheikh Mujibur Rahman, was killed in his home in Mintoo road, Dhaka at 5:00 am.
-His home was attacked by a team that was led Major Aziz Pasha, Captain Majed, Major Shahriar Rashid, and Captain Nurul Huda.
+Abdur Rab Serniabat, a former minister of water resources and brother-in-law of Sheikh Mujibur Rahman, was killed in his home in Mintoo road, Dhaka at 5:00 am.
+His home was attacked by a team that was led by Major Aziz Pasha, Captain Majed, Major Shahriar Rashid, and Captain Nurul Huda.
 Serniabat's nephew Shahid Serniabat, daughter Baby Serniabat, grandson Sukanto Abdullah Babu, and son Arif Serniabat were also killed in the attack.
 Three domestic servants were also killed in the attack.
 His son, Abul Hasnat Abdullah, survived the attack and nine other people were injured in the household.